Skjeggy/dataing/2_semester/IKT207 Cybersikkerhet/IKT207_asgmt1_grading.md

 ---
-alias: 1.1 Threats, Attacks and Vulnerabilities (Study, for review)
+alias: 1.1 Threats, Attacks and Vulnerabilities (Study, for grading)
 ---

 # Status